-There are 1 billion monthly active users on Instagram and 500 million daily active Instagram Story users worldwide.
+There are 2 billion monthly active users on Instagram and over 500 million daily active Instagram Story users worldwide.

 Apart from following individual accounts, these users are able to follow hashtags they are interested in.
 This means posts and stories with these hashtags will be shown to this group of followers.